Member Spotlights

 • Support for CASA Volunteers – restaurant gift cards like McDonald’s or Chick-fil-a to provide a meal at the child visit; gas cards (33,000 miles driven by volunteers); provide lunch for volunteer support time – “Meet, Greet, and Eat”

-• Volunteer information - www.casapaulding.org; or email CASA Paulding at casapaulding@casapaulding.org; Office 770-505-0065 for more information.
+• Volunteer information - www.casapaulding.org; Email CASA Paulding at casapaulding@casapaulding.org; Call office at 770-505-0065 for more information

 DID YOU KNOW?